A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

-The proof will be divided into two cases, depending on whether it is a simple or an iterated leap step (see Sections~\ref{subsubsec: processing (delta,gamma] in a simple leap step} and~\ref{subsubsec: processing (delta,gamma] in an iterated leap step}, respectively).
-The proof for an iterated leap step is further divided into a number of smaller sub-steps.
+The proof will be divided into two cases, depending on whether it is a simple or an iterated leap step (see Sections~\ref{subsubsec: processing (beta,gamma] in a simple leap step} and~\ref{subsubsec: processing (beta,gamma] in an iterated leap step}, respectively).
+The proof for an iterated leap step is further divided into a number of smaller stages.
+Each such stage consists of modifications of $\varplanP$, $\varbackupplan$ and $\varADV$ that involve packets with deadlines in some time interval $(\zeta, \eta] \subseteq (\beta,\gamma]$, where $\zeta$ and $\eta$ are tight slots of $\varplanP$.

+\end{description} Throughout the process, while we gradually make changes in sets $\varplanP$, $\varbackupplan$ and $\varADV$, we will ensure that the following two properties hold: